 Below are just a few examples of the purported benefits of raw cacao beans.

 - It contains important essential fats.
 Though the word fat has taken on a highly negative connotation when it comes to health, fat is actually required in a healthy diet.
-Most people now know that salmon and olive oil contain a healthy dose of "good fats," but did you know that cacao is another great way to get heart-healthy fats into your diet?
+Most people now know that salmon, nuts, and olive oil contain a healthy dose of "good fats," but did you know that cacao is another great way to get heart-healthy fats into your diet?

 Should You Consume Raw Cacao?

 Since the opinions and research vary so drastically, consult with your doctor before introducing raw cacao to your diet.
 Not only will the doctor potentially have access to the latest research, he'll also be able to take a look at your personal health history to see if there is any additional reason you should or should not consume the food.
 And if you do choose to eat this raw food, do so in moderation.
 Raw cacao should be a supplement to your diet, not a large part.